Stuff I can do

 - Being easily upset or snapping at people might be another sign of anxiety

-- Feeling apprehensive or dreading something that would normally be quite comfortable to you
+- Feeling apprehensive or dreading something that normally wouldn’t bother you

-It may even cause you to need some time off work, if your job is making you feel stressed or pressurised.
-Sometimes you may even worry about worrying and it may knock your confidence a bit.
-Don’t panic these are all perfectly normal feelings to have and it doesn’t make you any less of a man.
+Your symptoms may even cause you to need time off work, especially if your job is making you feel stressed or under pressure.
+You may even worry about worrying!
+Anxiety can knock your confidence, but don’t panic - these are all perfectly normal feelings to have, and it doesn’t make you any less of a man.

-Generalised anxiety can also cause a negative response by your body:
+Generalised anxiety can also cause a negative response in your body: